Nicole LaVoi: Documentaries

 LaVoi has co-produced three Emmy-nominated documentaries with tptMN—Game ON: Women Can Coach!
 (2018), [Concussions & Female Athletes: The Untold Story (2011) and Media Coverage & Female Athletes: Women Play Sports, Just Not in the Media (2013) which won a regional Emmy for best sports documentary.

 Sport background

 LaVoi coached and taught tennis at all levels for 17 years and became a certified USPTA pro in 1991.
 She was involved with many USTA programs, including the NJTL, The Schools Program, Junior Team Tennis, Regional Training Centers, USA Tennis, and has coached Zonal, Intersectional, and Jr. Fed Cup teams in both the New England and Northern USTA sections.
-She coached high school tennis for two years as the Assistant Women’s Coach at Carleton College before being named the Head Tennis Coach at Wellesley College.
+She coached high school tennis for two years as the Head Coach at St. Paul Academy.
+At that time she was also the Assistant Women’s Coach at Carleton College before being named the Head Tennis Coach at Wellesley College in 1994.
 She played collegiate tennis at Gustavus Adolphus College in Minnesota.
-Her team won the NCAA-III National Championships in 1990, and she was a two-time Academic All-American.
+Her team won the NCAA-III National Championships in 1990, and she was a two-time NCAA Academic All-American.
 She also played internationally in the German Club system and nationally in 5.0 USA League tennis.